South China Sea Arbitration: Other stances

 Brunei sent its own UNCLOS claim through a preliminary submission prior to the arbitration.
 In May 2009, Malaysia and Vietnam, as well as Vietnam alone, filed claims to the International Tribunal for the Law of the Sea with regard to the islands.
 This was in relation to extending their claimed continental shelves and Exclusive Economic Zones.
 The People's Republic of China rejected the claims since those violate the nine-dash line.
 The Philippines challenged the Malaysian claim stating that the claims overlap with the North Borneo dispute.
-Indonesia made a comment asking whether China's view regarding rocks that cannot sustain human habitation or economic life of their own apply to the South China Sea islands as well as Japan's Okinitorishima.
+Indonesia made a comment asking whether China's view regarding rocks that cannot sustain human habitation or economic life of their own apply to the South China Sea islands as well as Japan's Okinotorishima.

 In 2015 the Philippines offered to downgrade its claim over parts of the Malaysian state of Sabah in exchange for Malaysia to adopt a different position on maritime claims that could help strengthen Philippines' case in its arbitration against China.
-The proposed position however was considered to be against Malaysia's maritime interest, with the added risk of hurting the country's ties with China.
+However, the proposed position was considered to be against Malaysia's maritime interest, and adopting it would have threatened Malaysia's ties with China.